juliangruber/browser-run/README.md

 Usage: browser-run [OPTIONS]

 Options:
   --browser, -b  Browser to use.
-Available if installed: chrome, firefox, ie, phantom, safari  [default: "phantom"] --port, -p     Starts listening on that port and waits for you to open a browser --static, -s   Serve static assets from this directory --input, -i    Input type.
+Always available: electron.
+Available if installed: chrome, firefox, ie, phantom, safari  [default: "electron"]
+  --port         Starts listening on that port and waits for you to open a browser
+  --static       Serve static assets from this directory
+  --input        Input type.
 Defaults to 'javascript', can be set to 'html'.
-  --help, -h     Print help
+  --help         Print help

 ```